LuizzAugusto/queue/README.md

 ## cancel
 ### parameter callback
 ### type: () => void
-cancel callback before it's execute.
+cancel callback before it execute.

 ## execute
 pop callback in the first index and execute it.